Kashtayit State Marine Conservation Area: History

 Kashtayit State Marine Conservation Area (SMCA) is one of 36 new marine protected areas adopted by the California Fish and Game Commission in December, 2010 during the third phase of the Marine Life Protection Act Initiative.
 The MLPAI is a collaborative public process to create a statewide network of protected areas along California's coastline.

 The south coast's new marine protected areas were designed by local divers, fishermen, conservationists and scientists who comprised the South Coast Regional Stakeholder Group.
 Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study and education opportunities.

 The south coast marine protected areas went into effect in 2012.

-Geography and natural features
+Geography

 Kashtayit State Marine Conservation Area (SMCA) is a marine protected area that extends offshore from the Gaviota Coast area of Santa Barbara County on California's south coast.

 This area is bounded by the mean high tide line and straight lines connecting the following points in the order listed: